-Professor Pointing has spent over 20 years researching extreme environments finding microbial life where it should not exist, and this work has taken him all over the world from tropical hot springs to Himalayan lakes and Antarctic deserts.
+Prof Pointing has spent over 20 years researching extreme environments finding microbial life where it should not exist, and this work has taken him all over the world from tropical hot springs to Himalayan lakes and Antarctic deserts.
 He has published some of the pivotal findings in his field and led several large international research projects.
-Professor Pointing is an award-winning teacher with a passion for making environmental issues exciting and societally relevant in the classroom.
+Prof Pointing is an award-winning teacher with a passion for making environmental issues exciting and societally relevant in the classroom.
 He is also very active in science communication and outreach, having made over 200 television and radio appearances commenting on environmental issues.

-Professor Pointing’s research addresses fundamental questions in microbial biogeography: the science of understanding spatial and temporal distributions for microbial life.
+Prof Pointing’s research addresses fundamental questions in microbial biogeography: the science of understanding spatial and temporal distributions for microbial life.
 Research projects have addressed patterns of microbial diversity in response to extreme environmental stress and airborne dispersal of microorganisms over intercontinental distances.
 Other unusual interests include mapping microorganisms in the built environment and evaluating autonomous rovers in the search for microbial life on the surface of Mars.

-Professor Pointing has published over 100 journal and book publications, for a full list of publications and citation metrics please refer to his Google Scholar Citations.
+Prof Pointing has published over 100 journal and book publications, for a full list of publications and citation metrics please refer to his Google Scholar Citations.